ZJU-DAILY/SimRN/README.md

 1. run "state_main.py" to start the agent "TrajRL" to make decisons, containing action selecting, sample generations, model training, and similarity computation.

-Note that, (i) the ground truth of six non-learning-based methods on two datasets occupies too much memory, as these matrices are not stored in this repository; (ii) the datasets are stored in ".env/Env/data".
+Note that, (i) the ground truth of six non-learning-based methods on four datasets occupies too much memory, as these matrices are not stored in this repository; (ii) the datasets are stored in ".env/Env/data".